lutianzhou001/neo3fura/docs/api/getAssetHoldersListByContractHash.md

 # GetAssetHoldersListByContractHash
-Gets all NEP11 assets and related holders with the contract script hash
+Gets all NEP11 assets and related holders with the contract script hash.
 <hr>

 ### Parameters